Georgia eviction laws

 Nonpayment of Rent

-Unlike most other states, Georgia laws don’t specify the amount of notice to give a tenant.
-For best practice, though, allow the tenant at least 3 days before moving to court to file an eviction lawsuit.
+Unlike most other states, Georgia's eviction laws don’t specify any specific notice periods to give a tenant for eviction proceedings.
+For best practice, though, allow the tenant at least 3 days written or verbal notice before moving to the appropriate court to file a lawsuit.
+This will be easier for all parties involved.

-If the three days pass and the tenant hasn't paid or moved out, you may proceed with the process.
+If the three days pass after the landlord files a lawsuit and the tenant hasn't paid or moved out, they may initiate proceedings to have the tenant evicted.

-You can evict a tenant in Georgia if they fail to uphold their lease responsibilities.
+A landlord can evict a tenant in Georgia if the tenant violates their lease agreement.

-The following are some examples of lease violations:
+The following are some examples of usual rental agreement violations a landlord can take to court:

-• Having a pet when there is a no-pet policy stated in the lease.
+• Having unauthorized pets when there is a no-pet policy stated in the lease terms.

-• Subletting the unit without the landlord’s permission.
+• Subletting the rental unit to another person without the landlord’s permission.

 • Making alterations to the property when the lease forbids it.

-• Causing excessive property to the rental premises.
+• Causing excessive property damage to the rental premises.

 • Engaging in illegal activities in the rental premises, such as drug use.

 Again, Georgia doesn’t specify the amount of notice to serve the tenant prior to filing an eviction action.
-However, once the notice period you have given them lapses, you may proceed with the eviction process.
+However, once the notice period you have given them lapses, you may proceed with the Georgia eviction process and get started on the filing fees.

 eviction lease